DinisCruz/Book__Empowering_You_To_Defend_Against_Cancer/manuscript/chapter15.md

 ## Why Both Alkaline and Acidic Foods Matter

-While the idea behind focusing on alkaline foods is clear, you might wonder: "Wouldn't it be best to just consume alkaline foods?"
+We've discussed the importance of alkaline body chemistry – it's amazing cancer-fighting properties and creation of chemistry unfavorable to cancer growth.
+With that in mind you might think "Wouldn't it be best to just consume alkaline foods?"
 Part of the answer to that question is yes, but it's critical to also eat acidic foods, too.

 ### Both Alkaline and Acidic Foods Supply: